marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 ## What is Middleware?

-> Middleware is a software component assembled into an application pipeline to handle requests and responses.
+> Middleware is a software component assembled into an application pipeline to intercept requests and responses to apply custom behavior.

 In the ASP.NET 8,
 the middleware is a single responsibility function or a class which is added to the application pipeline to handle a specific functionality.
-The ASP.NET 8 has three ways to add middleware to the pipeline:
+The ASP.NET 8 has three ways to create middleware and add it to the pipeline by using the `Use` convention or `UseMiddleware` extension method.
+Three ways to create middleware are:
 - Inline Middleware — A function.
 - Class Middleware — A class.
 - Factory-based Middleware — A class implementing an interface.

-> Every middleware component makes one key decision of calling next or not.
+> Each ASP.NET 8 middleware component makes one key decision of calling next middleware or not.
 > If it doesn't call, the pipeline ends and starts to flow in reverse order.
-> Otherwise, it keeps calling the next until the end of the pipeline is found.
+> Otherwise, it keeps calling the next until the end of the pipeline is found and flow in reverse again.

 Before you learn how to create and use a .NET middleware.
 Would it be a bad idea to understand why you need it?

 ## Why do you need Middleware?

-Any framework or protocol comes with a set of features out of the box.
-But it must allow consumers to extend it to meet the requirements.
-That means:
-> Middleware is a way to extend the framework.
+> Middleware is a way to extend the framework features.

-Naturally, you ask: There are many ways to expose extension points then What is special about middleware?

-Nothing special.
-Extension points are exposed using the regular language constructs like Interface, Functions, etc.

-Special is that when extension points are offered in a pipeline, then it is known as middleware.
-Seriously, they could have chosen the name **Pipeline Hooks**.

-Why pipeline?

-When a request travels from point A to B and then reaches back to A from B, and on the way, it passes different points, it is treated with custom logic.

-Such flow is referred to as a pipeline.

-Would it be a bad idea to have a brief high-level understanding of middleware in HTTP protocol and then ASP.NET 8?
+Or more formal way to say it is:
+> Middleware is a way to handle cross-cutting concerns.

+When an HTTP request arrives at the server and goes through a series of steps before the response is sent back to the client.
+The number and nature of steps depends upon the requirements of the application.

+If I ask you, what is the best way to allow developers to add such steps?
+You answer: Let's maintain a list of steps and allow developers to add their custom steps.
+Each step executes sequentially.
+Developers can any number and nature of steps at any point in the list.

+I would say: It is a great answer.
+So you are allowing developers to compose a pipeline of steps.

+Your answer: Yes, exactly.
+This way developers can compose or build any kind of pipeline.

+Do you like detours?
+I sort of don't.
+But I am going to take one here.
+Let's take a brief look at middleware at the level of HTTP protocol.

 ### HTTP Middleware
 Basic definitions of terms to start with: